FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 {% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/add-application.png" alt="Creating a new Application in FusionAuth." class="img-fluid" figure=false %}

+This application is created in the default tenant.
+FusionAuth supports unlimited tenants, but for this example application we can leave everything in the default one.

 ### Create a user
 For this example, we will manually create a user.
 Click on "Users" in the left-nav bar and then click the green plus sign in the upper-right hand corner to add a new user.